nitred/nr-wg-mtu-finder/README.md

 #### nr-wg-mtu-finder
 ```
 $ nr-wg-mtu-finder --help
-usage: nr-wg-mtu-finder [-h] --mode MODE --mtu-min MTU_MIN --mtu-max MTU_MAX
+usage: nr-wg-mtu-finder [-h] --mode MODE --mtu-min MTU_MIN --mtu-max MTU_MAX --mtu-step
-                        --mtu-step MTU_STEP --server-ip SERVER_IP
+                        MTU_STEP --server-ip SERVER_IP [--server-port SERVER_PORT]
-                        [--server-port SERVER_PORT] [--interface INTERFACE]
-                        [--conf-file CONF_FILE]
+                        [--interface INTERFACE] [--conf-file CONF_FILE]
                         [--peer-skip-errors PEER_SKIP_ERRORS]

-nr-wg-mtu-finder - Helps find the optimal Wireguard MTU between Server and
+nr-wg-mtu-finder - Helps find the optimal Wireguard MTU between a WG Server and a WG Peer.
-Peer.

 optional arguments:
   -h, --help            show this help message and exit
-  --mode MODE           Mode is 'server' if you are running this script on the
+  --mode MODE           Mode should be 'server' if you are running this script on the WG
-                        WG Server, else the mode is 'peer' if you are running
+                        Server.
+Mode should be 'peer' if you are running this script on
-                        this script on the WG Peer.
+                        the WG Peer.
   --mtu-min MTU_MIN     Min MTU.
 Must be in the range [1280, 1500].
   --mtu-max MTU_MAX     Max MTU.
 Must be in the range [1280, 1500].
   --mtu-step MTU_STEP   By how much to increment the MTU between loops.